 Note: When any user sends a Secure Message and the recipient does not read the message after 2 minutes, a notification email will be sent automatically.

 You can easily communicate with your clients once Secure Messaging is enabled for them on either a desktop computer or your mobile device's default browser.
 Messages sent to clients will trigger an email containing a quick Client Portal login link that will enable the client to bypass the login process for 24 hours.
 This allows them to receive and respond to your Secure Message quickly and easily from their desktop or mobile device.

 To send a Secure Message, click the Secure Message icon:

-Alternatively, if that client’s Secure Messaging has already been enabled, you can just start writing your Secure Message:
+Alternatively, if that client’s Secure Messaging has already been enabled, you can immediately start writing your Secure Message:

 When you send a Secure Message, your client will receive an email alerting them that you’ve messaged them:

 Your client can open the email from either their desktop or mobile device.
 They will be able to view the message and reply back without having to sign in for 24 hours.
-After 24 hours, clients will have to use their email address to request a Instant Sign In link to sign in and access your message.
-We require signing in order to keep Secure Messaging HIPAA compliant.
+After 24 hours, clients will have to use their email address to request an Instant Sign In link to login and access your message.
+We require clients login in order to keep Secure Messaging HIPAA compliant.

 You will see your client's response in your Secure Messages and will be alerted by an orange dot next to your Secure Message icon.